ptarmiganlabs/font-awesome-to-qlik-sense-converter/README.md

 # font-awesome-to-qlik-sense-converter
-Linux/OS X script for converting Font Awesome icons to be used in Qlik Sense
+Linux/OS X script for converting Font Awesome icons to be used in Qlik Sense.

+Icons are converted to both square 256x256 PNGs, as well as 8:5 aspect ratio thumbnails, suitable for use as app or sheet thumbnails.